chazzka/clanekcathedral/clanek.md

 These findings lead us to the area of datamining, that is in the middle of supervised and unsupervised learning, the semi-supervised learning.
 Let us define the semi-supervised learning as follows.
 The semi-supervised learning in this context is a type of learning where we only have a part of the data labeled, and are interested in detecting, whether the data observed later fits in our label or not.
-The semi-supervised learning is al

 #### Novelty detection
-Novelty detection is a semi-supervised learning paradigm, where training data is not polluted by outliers and we are interested in detecting whether a new observation is an outlier.
+Novelty detection is a semi-supervised learning paradigm, where training data is not polluted by outliers, and we are interested in detecting whether a new observation is an outlier.
 In this context an outlier is also called a novelty.
 As of P. Oliveri in (https://doi.org/10.1016/j.aca.2017.05.013), such problems can also be called One-class problems.
 One-class problems are focused on a single class of interest (the target class), which can be properly defined and sampled, while non-target samples do not constitute a meaningful class and cannot be sampled in a thorough and comprehensive way.

 Scikit's platform offers us two algorithms for novelty detection.
 The One-class SVM algorithm and the Local Outlier Factor algorithm.